Staying ahead of health: Excellus BlueCross BlueShield promotes wellness guidelines for every stage of life

 Your annual physical and annual wellness visit are important when it comes to helping you live your healthiest life.
 Both of these visits are with your primary care provider (PCP) and can be done on the same day if your provider’s schedule allows.

-Screenings to Stay Ahead
+Screenings to stay ahead

 - Blood pressure: At least once a year